kens-visuals/tip-calculator-app/README.md

 > ### Android
 >
 > 1. Open Chrome.
-> 2. Navigate to the website or web page you want to pin to your home screen.
+> 2. Navigate to [https://kens-visuals.github.io/tip-calculator-app/](https://kens-visuals.github.io/tip-calculator-app/) to pin to your home screen.
-> 3. Tap the menu icon (3 dots in upper right-hand corner) and tap Add to home screen.
+> 3. Tap the menu icon (3 dots in upper right-hand corner) and tap **Add to home screen**.
 > 4. Choose a name for the website shortcut, then Chrome will add it to your home screen.

 ### Continued development